 From childhood until a few years ago, John Yegon believe that digging a hole in the ground, be it for a latrine or a grave, was taboo.
 Last year, Yegon learned from a public health officer that most diseases are caused by poor hygiene and sanitation practices and mainly by open defecation.
 He then embarked on a mission to construct pit latrines from metal sheets and wood for his neighbors at no cost.

 Indigenous communities, local non-profit groups and park rangers on both sides of the Panama-Costa Rica border are collaborating to protect Parque Internacional La Amistad, the largest nature reserve in Central America, from environmental threats.
-But their effors are challenged by hydroelectric power plants, overuse of agrochemicals, hunting, deforestation, poor wast management and forest fires.

 By Barbara Borst — Traffic jams in the capital.
 Construction projects at every turn.
 Cell phones in constant use.
 Just a few signs that Ghana’s economy is one of the hottest in […]

 By Barbara Borst — Sudden oil wealth sounds like a winning lottery ticket, but too often, it breeds corruption, economic dislocation and conflict.
 In Ghana, citizen groups began pushing for accountability soon […]

 By Barbara Borst — Nigeria lies less than 200 miles from Ghana along the western bulge of Africa – close enough to show Ghanaians how dangerous oil wealth can be for a […]